 Program Administrative Assistant

-I am the Program Administrative Assistant as part of the Administration Team here at ALAS.
-I was born and raised in Half Moon Bay a few years after my parents migrated to Half Moon Bay from Oaxaca, Mexico.
-I have always loved to volunteer and give back to our beautiful community, creating many great relationships and opportunities to grow as a person and to shape my career path.
+Marisela is the Program Administrative Assistant as part of the Administration Team here at ALAS.
+She was born and raised in Half Moon Bay a few years after her parents migrated from Oaxaca, Mexico.
+She has always loved to volunteer and give back to the beautiful community here in Half Moon Bay, where she has made new relationships, and found opportunities to grow as a person that have helped shape her career path.

 Nicaraguan-American originally from Fresno, California.
 At ALAS, she is the Program Tracker/Recorder: collecting, managing, and interpreting data about the organization’s many programs and initiatives.
 Corie’s job is to help translate ALAS' on-the-ground work into measurable metrics of organizational growth, success— and most importantly —quality support for the Coastside community.